AlexandroM1234/DiscordBot/README.md

-# DiscordBot
+# Alex's Stattrak Bot

-A Discord Bot
+## A simple StatTrak bot for all of your tracking needs